AppliedMechanics/AMfe/README.md

 1. Installation
 --------------

 Before installing the AMfe package, check, if the latest python version and all necessary modules are installed.
-For managing the python packages, the distribution *Anaconda* is highly recommended.
+For managing the python packages, the **Python distribution Anaconda** is **highly recommended**.
 It has a very easy and effective packaging system and can thus handle all Python sources needed for this project.
 For installation and usage of Anaconda checkout http://docs.continuum.io/anaconda/install#anaconda-install.

    - Python version 3.5 or higher
    - `numpy`, `scipy` and `pandas`